WindRiver-Labs/wr-installer/installer.md

     --with-installer-target-build=<dir1>/export/intel-x86-64-glibc-std-standard-dist.ext3
     make all

-## Use case 2: Target installer with rpms
+## Use case 2: Target installer with RPMs

-For use case #2, create the target build that will be installed onto the target.
+For use case #2, create the target build project that will be installed onto the target.

     cd dir1
     ../wrlinux-x/wrlinux/configure --enable-board=intel-x86-64 \